Yellow-rumped Warbler by Christy Cox

 If you would prefer to mail in your application and a check, please download the application from our website and mail to Atlanta Audubon Society, 4055 Roswell Road, Atlanta, GA 30342.
 Click here for an application.

-A certifier will contact you 2 to 3 weeks after your application is received to schedule a certification visit.
-During the peak months of July to October, this process may take 4 to 6 weeks.
+A certifier will contact you within a week after your application is received to schedule a certification visit.
+During the peak months of July to October, this entire process may take 4 to 6 weeks.
 This program is conducted entirely by volunteers so please be patient.
 If you have questions regarding the certification process, please email Melinda Langston, Sanctuary Certification Coordinator.

 Need some help?